 If you can look past the people in the costumes, glaring red lighting, and quite obvious sets, you will become engrossed in Constabile’s hellish vision.
 To be fair, despite the budgetary constraints, the whole section is full on, and pretty much consolidates this film as a modern cult classic in its own right.
 It’s a serious hot-poker up the arse to all those lazy film makers who use POV purely through lack of creativity.
 Here it almost does enough to rekindle my long-lost love for the filming style.
 Without wanting to ruin the experience for you, rest assured, despite the comparatively tame first couple of acts you get to see plenty of blood, severed limbs, gut wrenching, foetus munching, priest defiling and matriarchal bowel ingestion.
 Didn’t see that in ‘Paranormal Activity 25’ did you?

 Just when you think things can’t get any worse for our poor innocent (Dani) Lamb – and indeed for actress Samantha Steward who, fair play, must have had a good sense of humour – things really do.
 Indeed, for all the hellish things you witness as she moves from cavern to cavern there is one thing missing – the big man – Beelzebub, Lucifer, the cloven hoofed…

 …And then there he is.

 Sat upon his throne he awaits his prize.
-With a throng of acolytes (aka, more men in Halloween costumes) eagerly watching, the horned one rises from his slumber and pretty much pounds any shreds of dignity left in the poor girl, out of her, one bareback thrust at a time.
+With a throng of acolytes (aka, more men in Halloween costumes) eagerly watching, the horned one rises from his slumber and pretty much pounds any shred of dignity left in the poor girl out, one bareback thrust at a time.